INGREDIENTS:

 Serving size: 5-6

-Add 1 tsp ginger-garlic paste along with 1 tsp each of coriander powder, red chili powder, garam masala powder.
+Add 1 tsp ginger-garlic paste along with 1 tsp each of coriander powder, red chili powder, and garam masala powder.
+Add the mashed jackfruit and potato mixture.

-Add salt 1/2 tsp sugar and mix well.
-Stir fry on a low flame till all the moisture is absorbed and the mixture turns dry.
+Add salt to taste and 1/2 tsp sugar and mix well.
+Stir-fry on a low flame till all the moisture is absorbed and the mixture turns dry.
 Keep aside to cool.

-Heat 2 tbsp oil in a deep pan and temper with cumin seeds, bay leaves, cinnamon, cardamom and cloves.
+Heat 2 tbsp oil in a deep pan.
+Temper with cumin seeds, bay leaves, cinnamon, cardamom and cloves.

-Add the beaten yogurt and stir on low heat till the oil separates.
-Add 2 cups water and salt and sugar.
+Add the beaten yoghurt and stir on low heat till the oil separates.
+Add 2 cups of water, salt and sugar.
 Simmer for 5-6 minutes.

-Arrange the koftas in a serving dish and pour the gravy over it.
+Arrange the koftas in a serving dish and pour the gravy over them.

-Serve garnished with coriander leaves and green chilis paired with steamed basmati rice and boondi raita or pickled onions.
+Garnish with coriander leaves and sliced green chilis and serve with steamed basmati rice and boondi raita or pickled onions.

 Comments